-A. To produce heat in a locomotive firebox, three conditions are necessary, viz.-(a) Proper supply of fuel; (b) Sufficient quantity of air, and (c) The air and fuel must be brought together at a temperature at which they will burn.
+A. To produce heat in a locomotive firebox, three conditions are necessary, viz.-(a) proper supply of fuel, (b) sufficient quantity of air, and (c) the air and fuel must be brought together at a temperature at which they will burn.

 Coal is composed of carbon, volatile matter and ash.
 When coal is placed on the fire the volatile matter or gases are driven off.
 Both the carbon and the gases will burn if supplied with sufficient air at the igniting temperature.

-With the three conditions of fuel, air and proper temperature present, burning will always take place, and due to a chemical change during the process of burning, the fuel will disappear with the exception of the ash and dirt which remain on the grate.
+With the three conditions of fuel, air and proper temperature present, proper combustion will occur, and due to a chemical change during the process of burning, the fuel will disappear with the exception of the ash and dirt which remain on the grate.

-11. Q. What is black smoke ?
+11. Q. What is black smoke?